ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** 2.1.4 ***
+- FIX: Fixed PWM channels going to ACTIVE state when the pulse width is set to zero in the STM32 PWM driver (bug 3114481)(backported to 2.0.8).
 - FIX: Fixed PWM channels return to IDLE state in STM32 PWM driver (bug 3114467)(backported to 2.0.8).
 - FIX: Fixed wrong initializer macros in STM32 PWM driver (bug 3114319).